Skip to content

 The biggest reason to try a repair yourself is to save money on labor, which can run anywhere from $75 to $125 per hour.
 If you have a solid mechanical background and the right tools, you can certainly handle some preliminary diagnostics.
 For instance, you can start by inspecting your air filter and intake pipes for any blockages, cracks, or loose fittings.
 Sometimes, a simple issue like a clogged filter or a loose clamp can mimic the symptoms of turbo failure.
 Catching a small problem like this yourself can save you a trip to the shop and give you peace of mind.

-Why It's Usually Best to Call a Pro
+Why It's Usually Best to Call a Professional

 Turbochargers are built to tight tolerances and spin at extremely high speeds.
 Internal problems like carbon buildup, oil contamination, or bearing failure require specialized knowledge to fix correctly.
 Guessing your way through a repair can lead to even bigger problems.
 More importantly, continuing to drive with a faulty turbo can cause catastrophic damage to your entire engine, turning a manageable repair bill into a complete engine replacement.
 A professional mechanic can accurately diagnose the root cause of the failure, ensuring that the fix is permanent and not just a temporary patch.